 They were so durable soldiers used them not just for food, but for other creative, non-culinary purposes.
 The texture and hardness of the biscuit meant they could write messages on them and send them to family, friends, and loved ones back home!

 The biscuit we know now as the ‘Anzac’ biscuit gradually emerged, made from simple ‘lasting’ ingredients.
 They were tucked into lunch boxes and sold at school tuck shops all over the country.
 Crisp and crunchy kids loved them.
 My Nana and Mum certainly baked them for me.

-Ingredients: 1 cup each of plain flour, sugar, rolled oats, and coconut, 4 oz butter, 1 tbs treacle (golden syrup), 2 tbls boiling water, 1 tsp bicarbonate soda (add a little more water if mixture is too dry)
+1 cup each of plain flour, sugar, rolled oats, and coconut, 4 oz butter, 1 tbs treacle (golden syrup), 2 tbls boiling water, 1 tsp bicarbonate soda (add a little more water if mixture is too dry)

-Method 1.
-Grease biscuit tray and pre-heat oven to 180°C. 2.
+1. Grease biscuit tray and pre-heat oven to 180°C. 2.
 Combine dry ingredients.
 3. Melt together butter and golden syrup.
 Combine water and bicarbonate soda, and add to butter mixture.
 4. Mix butter mixture and dry ingredients.
 5. Drop teaspoons of mixture onto tray, allowing room for spreading.
 6. Bake for 10 to 15 minutes or until golden.
 Allow to cool on tray for a few minutes before transferring to cooling racks.

 Today Anzac biscuits remind us of how hard our boys fought to secure freedom and liberty for all.
 They also help us to remember to be grateful for the wide brown land we live in that is Australia.
 The Anzac Biscuit has become an iconic Lest We Forget symbol, one of patriotism, pride, sacrifice and love.